ItsRqtl/auto-fxtwitter/README.md

 ## Usage

 The extension will start working automatically in the background after installation.
-Copy a post link from Twitter (X) and paste it somewhere to see the magic.
+Copy a post link from X (Twitter) and paste it somewhere to see the magic.

 ![Usage example GIF](/.github/assets/example.gif)